IHE/QRPH.CCG/input/pagecontent/CCG_v3_CARD_PlanDefinition.md

 A CCG CARD’s PlanDefinition **SHALL** be based on the CPGComputablePlanDefinition[^1] profile with the following constraints:

-- id = un-prefixed UUID per RFC 3986
+- id = same as url

-- url = same UUID as id
+- url = same as id

 - text = human-friendly short description of the CARD, required